ccaudill11/RStudio-Portfolio/README.md

 # RStudio-Portfolio
 A portfolio of my RStudio projects revolving around sports analytics.
-Throughout these examples, I displayed my ability in data scraping, wrangling, manipulation, and vizualization.
+Throughout these examples, I display my skills in data scraping, wrangling, manipulation, and vizualization.